Julien-R44/adonisjs-inngest/README.md

 - **id**: Unique identifier for your Inngest app (usually your app name)
 - **isDev**: Development mode flag, automatically set based on your AdonisJS environment
+- **connectionStrategy**: How to connect to Inngest (see Connection Strategies section)
-- **schemas**: Event schemas for type safety using VineJS validators ( or any standard schemas compatible library)
+- **schemas**: Event schemas for type safety using VineJS validators (or any standard schemas compatible library)
 - **workflows**: Array of workflow imports to register

 ## Creating workflows